MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-plan.md

 ## Plan for confidentiality

-- **Data loss protection:** To ensure that organizational data confidentiality is established across the enterprise, it's crucial to meticulously plan specific data loss prevention policies and procedures.
+- **Data loss protection:** To establish organizational data confidentiality across the enterprise, meticulously plan specific data loss prevention policies and procedures.
 This process includes identifying sensitive data, determining how to protect the data, and planning for the deployment of encryption technologies and secure access controls.

 - **Include data protection requirements in your cloud migration or development plans:**